-Danakali Limited (ASX:DNK) is focussed on the development of the Colluli Potash Project.
-The project is located in the Danakil region of Eritrea, East Africa and is 100% owned by the Colluli Mining Share Company (CMSC).
+Danakali Limited (ASX:DNK) is focused on the development of the Colluli Potash Project (Colluli or the Project).
+The Project is located in the Danakil Depression region of Eritrea, East Africa and is 100% owned by the Colluli Mining Share Company (CMSC).
 CMSC is a 50:50 Joint Venture between Danakali Limited and the Eritrean National Mining Company (ENAMCO).

 Sulphate of potash is a highly valued, chloride free, premium potash fertiliser that has limited primary production facilities globally.
 SOP contains both potassium and sulphur, which are essential crop nutrients.

 Following the positive outcomes of a prefeasibility study (PFS) for the production of sulphate of potash (SOP) in February 2015 and a definitive feasibility study (DFS) that was completed in November 2015, a front-end engineering design (FEED) study was completed in January 2018 for a modular SOP development.

 - Module I is expected to produce 472ktpa of premium SOP product; and

 - Module II, commencing production in year 6 of the Project, will increase total SOP production to 944ktpa

 FEED provides offtakers and funders with a high level of detail, accuracy and confidence, and provides a robust platform for project execution.
 FEED confirmed a post-tax project NPV of US$902M and post-tax IRR of 29.9% for Colluli.
 There is no other known SOP greenfield development project that has completed FEED.

 Colluli meets the criteria for a Tier 1 project:

 - Forecast first quartile operating costs;

 - Proximity to coast and global markets;